How to Memorize Scripture

 When will you finish?

-Picking a Target Completion Date (TCD) and sharing it with your accountability partner will help you avoid losing steam partway through your project.
-Mark your TCD on the calendar along with several progress milestones to keep you on track.
-For example, if you're memorizing 39 Scriptures to Live By, you might pick a TCD of 90 days from now with progress milestones of 13 verses every month.
+Picking a target completion date and sharing it with your accountability partner will help you avoid losing steam partway through your project.
+Mark the date on the calendar along with several progress milestones to keep you on track.
 We recommend building some cushion into your memorization schedule for vacations, sickness, etc.

 Action Step: Calculate how many verses are in your memory project, then divide that total by the number of verses you'll memorize every week.
 That's how many weeks it should take to memorize it!